Library

 Surgical Conditions

 • Anal sac disease is a common problem in dogs that can be very uncomfortable or painful.
-Signs to watch for, diagnosis, and treatments, including identifying and managing underlying causes are outlined in this handout.
+This handout outlines signs to watch for, diagnosis, and treatments, including identifying and managing underlying causes

 • Anesthesia is accomplished by administering drugs that depress nerve function.
 It is important that you fully understand what will happen to your pet, and that you understand the risks.
 Anesthetic monitoring in a veterinary hospital is like that found in any human hospital.
 With today's anesthetics, many of which are reversible, your pet should be almost completely normal by the time of discharge.